 d.
-Additional processing requirements for MFF projects4
+Additional processing requirements for MFF projects3

 - 14. The format of PDB for a MFF projects is the same as that of a standalone project but will have additional attachments-the facility framework agreement (FFA), facility administration manual (FAM), and the first tranche release request (TRR). - 15.
 The FFA provides (i) the basic understanding with the borrower on the key features of the investment program or the project, and (ii) the terms and conditions for financing.
 The FFA does not impose a legal obligation on NDB to support the project/program.
-Likewise, the borrower is not obliged to seek or accept any NDB support under the facility.
+Likewise, the borrower is not obliged to seek or accept any NDB financial support under the facility.
 The legal rights and obligations of the parties arise only when they sign legal agreements under individual tranches of the MFF.
 An indicative content of the FFA is as follows: (i) the facility constituents (sector road map, strategic context, policy environment, investment program or investment plan, and financing plan); (ii) DMF for the entire facility; (iii) implementation framework; (vi) criteria to select individual tranches; (v) environment and social framework, as appropriate; and (vi) facility level undertakings, representations and warranties.
 The PDB will be succinct on the issues covered in the FFA.
-The FFA is negotiated and signed by the client and NDB before the MFF is submitted for the Board of Directors (BOD) approval.
+The FFA is negotiated before the MFF is submitted for the Board of Directors (BOD) approval. - 16.
+The FAM will be agreed during the negotiations for the facility and recorded in the minutes.
+The FAM details the implementation arrangements for the entire facility and will be updated as needed during the preparation of the second and subsequent TRRs.
+The changes made to FAM are recorded in the minutes of negotiations for the respective TRRs. - 17.
+Once the facility has been approved by the BOD, NDB provides financing under MFF in response to subsequent TRRs.
+The TRR is made in the form of a letter from the borrower with the following attachments - a summary of the proposal, DMF for the activity, description of the project to be financed, detailed cost estimate and financing plan, size of assistance needed and terms of assistance, period of utilization of the assistance, advance procurement action, any request for retroactive financing, implementation arrangements, procurement plan, detailed terms of reference for consultants (if any), disbursement arrangements and plan, confirmation of adherence to the FFA, financial and economic appraisal, and environmental and social impact assessments and the associated plans to manage the impacts.
+The TRRs will be subjected to the appraisal process similar to that for a stand-alone project.

-4 Description of MFF modality is provided in New Development Bank Policy on Sovereign Loans & Loans with Sovereign Guarantee.
+3 Description of MFF modality is provided in New Development Bank Policy on Sovereign Loans & Loans with Sovereign Guarantee.